charleshartman/RB120/assessment_prep/oop_tpm.md

 - this means that we can ‌(re)define these methods in our custom classes
 - this is powerful but must be done with clarity and intention to avoid confusion and unintended consequences
 - these 'fake operator' methods should act in line with their respective 'operator-like' expectations

-### Collaborator Objects
-- lets us store objects as state within other objects
-- collaboration represents connections between various parts of larger program
-- we can think of collaborator objects as 'super pointers'
-- should be considered from the very beginning of code design

-### self
-- when defining a *class method*, we prepend it to the name of the method to identify it as a class method
-- used within an *instance method* to distinguish it from local variable assignment behavior.
-- `self` always refers to the caller
-	- with class methods, it refers to the calling class
-	- with instance methods it refers to the calling object and lets Ruby know that we are calling a method on that object rather than initializing a local variable of that name.

 ### Method Access Control
 - these are methods, also called access modifiers